J-Vadakken/APS360-Project/Documents/README.md

 You will be then be free to use this source for citation in any of the tex files.

-I've made sure to add in
+I've made sure to add in the extra files that latex generates into the git ignore, so don't worry about that too much, unless you notice some mistake.